Published: January 15, 2021

 If you’ll find out that your retention rate to br lower than you want it to be, here are a couple of ways to improve it:

 Nowadays, it’s important for a great retention rate to treat each one of your members personally.

 By that, we mean:

-Don’t forget to send notifications to your members when you deliver new content.
+Don’t forget to send notifications to your members when you come out with new content.

 Depending on what platform you use, these notifications can be sent in different ways:

-It’s always a great idea to pay attention to deficiencies of your business.
+It’s always a great idea to pay attention to the deficiencies of your business.

-Thus, after you detect when & where users start to give up using your services by measuring retention, determine the reasons and ultimately strengthen the weak points - this is where your retention rate most likely will improve.
+Thus, after you detect when & where users start to give up on using your services by measuring retention, you can determine the reasons and ultimately strengthen the weak points - this is where your retention rate will most likely improve.

 Engagement is also quite an important indicator of how good & interesting your content is to each member.

-It’s quite an extendable definition since it applies to almost every action done on the site and beyond.
+It’s quite an extendable definition since it applies to almost every action done on the site and beyond it.